Your Guide to Healthier Mask Breathing

 Download Carly’s free Buteyko Starter Pack – 3 Buteyko embedded deeply restorative meditations complete with comprehensive instructions for duration, frequency of use, and benefits to your body.
 You will learn which part of your face to breathe with and why, you will be guided through using these recordings daily to incrementally build up your brain’s carbon dioxide tolerance, to nourish your lungs and to leverage the protective power of your nose.

-Are you a natural nose breather or a dirty mouth breather?
+Are you a natural nose breather or a mouth breather?
 Find out via this fun and informative quiz.

 A special thanks and acknowledgement for all the fantastic work my trainer and global Buteyko expert, Patrick McKeown, is doing for everyone all around the world at the moment.
 Look up his ted talk.
 He is a brilliant trainer, wonderful person and incredible to listen to and learn from.